gkoenig/strimzi-jaeger-eval/Readme.md

 The only thing we have to do, is to register a new "app" in Flux, to observe and apply the subfolder **jaeger-example** of our base Git repo _strimzi-jaeger-eval_.

 1. open a terminal and ensure you are within the directory of repo _flux-kafka-demo_
-2. register the "jaeger-example" in Flux
+2. register the "jaeger-example" in Flux and push the change

   ```bash
   flux create kustomization jaeger-example \